Search: 89 results

 After they [Judas and Silas] had spent some time [there at Antioch], the brothers [in Antioch] sent them away [back to Jerusalem].
 A peaceful spirit prevailed [among all of them]. {{Some manuscripts add verse

-As they traveled through the towns, they delivered the decisions reached by the apostles and elders at Jerusalem for them to observe.
+As they journeyed on from town to town, they delivered to the brothers to keep the decisions reached by the apostles and elders at Jerusalem.

 But bade them farewell, saying, I must by all means keep this feast that cometh in Jerusalem: but I will return again unto you, if God will.
 And he sailed from Ephesus.